The Big Event! Offers on Paint, Flooring, Doors & more

 Cutting a kitchen worktop

-If you’re cutting laminate, composite laminate, or solid wood worktops, there are a few basic rules to follow to ensure your safety, and that you make a clean cut.
+If you’re cutting laminate, compact laminate or solid wood worktops, there are a few basic rules to follow to ensure your safety, and that you make a clean cut.

 • Make sure your worktop is firmly secured before you start sawing.
-A circular power saw with a fine-tooth, thin blade is best for cutting the worktop.
-Clamp down a straight edge to guide the saw
+A circular saw with a fine-tooth, thin blade is best for cutting the worktop.
+You should clamp down a straight edge to guide the saw

-• If possible, practice cutting on a small piece of excess or offcut worktop first, so you get used to the method
+• If possible, practice cutting on a small piece of excess or offcut worktop first.
+This way, you'll get used to the method.

 Due to the length and weight of the worktops, you will usually need somebody to help you install them.

 It’s important to let your worktops acclimatise for 24hrs after they have been delivered.
 Stack them horizontally on the floor, separated by packers or blocks of some kind.
-After 24hrs they need to be fitted as soon as possible.
+After 24hrs, we recommend you fit them as soon as possible.

 Keep the protective plastic covering on the unit door fronts until your worktops have been fully installed.